 If you sell a group of assets that make up a trade or business and the buyer's basis in the assets are determined wholly by the amount paid for the assets, both you and the buyer generally must allocate the total sales price to the assets transferred.
 File Form 8594, Asset Acquisition Statement, to report the sale.
-Pub.
-544, Sales and Other Dispositions of Assets, discusses the sale of business assets in chapter 2 under Other Dispositions.
+See Pub.
+544 for more details on the sale of business assets.